cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 an upload with a client identity, and thus defeats the purpose of
 {{!DAP}}.

-Private Pass tokens as defined in {{!PPARCH}} offer a framework to solve this dilemma.
+Privacy Pass tokens as defined in {{!PPARCH}} offer a framework to solve this dilemma.
 In this protocol, a client can go through a token issuance process to generate unlinkable one-time use authentication tokens.
 By presenting the token to a service provider (i.e. the Origin, as defined